-In June 2018, the New Mexico Tech assessment of groundwater contamination risk from unconventional oil and gas development across Sandoval County was delivered to the Sandoval County Planning and Zoning Department in written format.
+In June 2018, the New Mexico Tech assessment of petroleum potential and groundwater contamination risk from unconventional oil and gas development across Sandoval County was delivered to the Sandoval County Planning and Zoning Department in written format.
 An oral presentation of the study was delivered at a Sandoval County Commission Meeting on July 12.
 This original work was spurred by a proposed oil and gas exploratory well that was to be located just west of Rio Rancho.
 During the oral presentation, members of the Sandoval County Commission and the Sandoval County Planning and Zoning Board raised several questions about the groundwater risk assessment that required clarification and enhanced study and also requested additional analysis of oil and gas potential based upon proprietary data that might be received from Thrust Energy.
-This supplementary report on the oil and natural gas potential of Sandoval County and the relationship of potential to water resources was prepared in response to comments received after the presentation of the main report (Broadhead and Rinehart, 2018).
+The supplementary report on the oil and natural gas potential of Sandoval County and the relationship of potential to water resources was prepared in response to comments received after the presentation of the main report (Broadhead and Rinehart, 2018).
 In this supplement, the additional work and clarifications are presented.
+The Supplementary Report was presented at a meeting of the Sandoval County Commission on October 18, 2018.
+This revised version of the Supplementary Report was prepared at the suggestion of Mike Springfield, Sandoval County Planning & Zoning Division Director, in order to include illustrations that were used in the oral presentation of October 18 but that were not utilized in the original Supplementary Report because of time constraints.